simonalois/SDM/README.md

 species distribution modelling, environmental predictor variables, partitioning effects, soil information, Alpine environment, distribution ranges

 Highlights:
+- species distribution of silver fir and European beech is modelled with deep neural networks
-- different methods for addressing strong imbalance of absent and present are evaluated
+- methods for addressing strong imbalance of absent and present are evaluated
+- regional and continental occurrence data and predictor variables are integrated
 - predictive power of climatological, soil and topographical information were disintegrated

 <br>